rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#0-May-2019.md

 type: single
 categories:
   - "newsletters"
+summary: Blockchain technology brings together cryptography, mathematics, game theory, and economics to create distributed systems with uniquely powerful security properties.
+Rust is a high-performance programming language uniquely suited to creating secure distributed systems.
+Every edition we bring you the latest developer news related to blockchain technology in Rust, with the ambition of building a greater developer community around this family of projects.
 ---

 Welcome to the first edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.